codehub-kirans/rails-ecommerce-depot/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A Rails 7 e-commerce app using Tailwind CSS, Hotwire and Turbo

-Things you may want to cover:
+Things to cover:

 * Ruby version